LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Moving and acting
 -----------------

-This section is a copy of the few basic screens of in-game help.
+This section is a copy of the few initial bits of in-game help.
 The help pages are automatically generated based on a game's keybinding content and on overrides in the player's config file.
 The remaining in-game help screens, not shown here, list all game commands grouped by categories in detail.